Gitfracto/data-cleaning-pandas/README.md

 # data-cleaning-pandas
 Are shark sexist and attack more females than male!?

-The objective of this file is to clean a very complicated raw data set with an astonishing amount of useless columns and rows that, after a deep cleaning, provides over 6000 rows of useful data that can and will be used to answer our hypothesis.
+The objective of this file is to clean a very convoluted raw data set with an astonishing amount of useless columns and rows that, after a deep cleaning, provides 6000 rows of useful data that will be used to answer our hypothesis from the starting 27000 rows.

 # Readme structure: